achorg/ach2025-website/en/program.md

 ### 4:45pm - 6:00pm EDT
 * #20A: Computational Approaches to Humanities Data
 * #20B: Digital (Humanities) Trace Data: Critical Approaches to Platforms, APIs, and Metrics for Studying DH Communities (Panel)
-* #20C: Proof of Existence: Archives, Community and DH

 ### 6:15pm - 6:45pm EDT
 * #21A: Closing Remarks